MikeTheGent/T-Display-Example/README.md

 There is no need to change the TFT_eSPI configuration -- that is taken care of automatically by the Lilygo header files.

 None of the code is mine.
 I have resisted the temptation to tidy some rather messy code.
+UPDATE: I failed to resist.
+More tidying to be done.

 ## References